sabithahmd/Wordpress-Azure-Login/readme.txt

 == Description ==

-Azure AD Login simplifies the process of integrating Microsoft Azure Active Directory (Azure AD) with your WordPress site.
+Login with Azure simplifies the process of integrating Microsoft Azure Active Directory (Azure AD) with your WordPress site.
 This plugin enables secure Single Sign-On (SSO), allowing users to log in with their Azure AD credentials.

 Key Features